apache/drill/_docs/sql-reference/sql-commands/056-drop-view.md

 ## Usage Notes

 - By default, Drill returns a result set when you issue DDL statements, such as DROP VIEW.
-If the client tool from which you connect to Drill (via JDBC) does not expect a result set when you issue DDL statements, set the `exec.return_result_set_for_ddl` option to false, as shown, to prevent the client from canceling queries:
+If the client tool from which you connect to Drill (via JDBC) does not expect a result set when you issue DDL statements, set the `exec.query.return_result_set_for_ddl` option to false, as shown, to prevent the client from canceling queries:

-		SET `exec.return_result_set_for_ddl` = false
+		SET `exec.query.return_result_set_for_ddl` = false
 		//This option is available in Drill 1.15 and later.

 	When set to false, Drill returns the affected rows count, and the result set is null.